With the great progress in AI for generation, there is growing interest in AI for verification (✓ or ✗) to trigger human intervention where needed.

 tl;dr

-- For new content in production, not for offline or aggregate evaluation (cf. BLEU, edit distance or MQM)
+- For new content in prod, not for offline or aggregate eval (e.g. BLEU / edit distance / MQM)

-- For end buyers, not for LSPs and TMSes just tacking low-quality raw QE scores onto legacy services and products
+- For end buyers to save xxM words, not for LSPs and TMSes just tacking low-quality raw QE scores onto legacy

 In the real world, quality estimation failed as a standalone technology, despite dozens of attempts by epic AI companies like Google over almost a decade since Transformer-based models were invented and rolled out for translation.